One of the risks associated with childbirth is too much blood loss, most often experienced as postpartum hemorrhage.

 The main conditions that increase their risk include:

-- Placenta Previa (a condition where the placenta lies low in the uterus and partially or completely covers the cervix)
+- Placenta Previa (the placenta lies low in the uterus and partially or completely covers the cervix)

-- Uterine Atony (occurs when the uterus fails to contract after the delivery of the baby)
+- Uterine Atony (the uterus does not contract well after the birth of the baby)

 Risk factors via The American College of Obstetricians and Gynecologists for Uterine Atony include: